2022 Field Season

-The 2018 season was the site’s first comprehensive excavation and uncovered the largest known Bronze Age hut (cabana) in the Southwestern Iberian Peninsula.
-Work on the hut and other areas of the site continued during the 2019 season.
+The site underwent a brief investigation in the early 2000s to safeguard surface artifacts in danger of being destroyed.
+Our 2018 season was the site’s first comprehensive excavation and uncovered the largest known Bronze Age hut (cabana) in the southwest of Iberia.
+Work on the hut and surrounding areas of the site continued during the 2019 season.

 Tuition for the 3 week session (including room, board, and transportation within Portugal) is $1500 USD.